citron-throated-toucan-1600

 Vocalization

 The vocalization of the Citron-throated Toucan is characterized by a series of deep, resonant calls that are often described as croaking or yelping sounds.
-These calls are typically loud and can carry over long distances through the dense forest canopy.
+These calls are loud and can carry over long distances through the dense forest canopy.
 The toucans use vocalizations to establish territories, communicate with their mates and offspring, and alert others to potential threats in the environment.

 The Citron-throated Toucan's vocal repertoire includes a variety of calls, such as contact calls between individuals, territorial calls to defend their feeding and nesting areas, and alarm calls to warn of predators or other dangers.
 The combination of these vocalizations helps the toucans maintain social cohesion and coordinate their activities within their forest habitat.